-As transistor size shrinks, traditional characterization tools used to study local changes within semiconductors and electronic circuits start becoming obsolete.
-With in situ TEM, you can image systems at atomic resolution to conduct quality control under working conditions or test the performance of new devices and materials in your lab.
+As semiconductor device feature sizes shrink and new nanoscale materials are developed, traditional characterization tools used to study local changes within semiconductors and electronic circuits start becoming obsolete.
+With in situ TEM, you can image systems at atomic resolution to conduct understand working conditions or test the performance of new devices and materials in your lab.

 Mapping the chemical stability of thermoelectric materials in the SEM

 Exploring electrical switching mechanisms of nanoscale ReRAM devices